 Awardees must submit a narrative report at the end of the grant period.
 This report may be published on the RSVP website.
 All publications resulting from fellowship support must include the following acknowledgement: “This publication received support of a Curran Fellowship awarded by the Research Society for Victorian Periodicals and funded from the bequest of the Eileen Curran estate.”

-Recipients of this past year’s Curran Fellowships for research in 2019 (download full abstracts here):
+Recipients of this year’s Curran Fellowships for research in 2020 are listed below (download full abstracts here):

 - Lara Atkin, Migrating Forms: Transculturation and Transnational Imaginaries in Early Anglophone Newspaper Poetry (1820-1860)

 - Alison Hedley, Graphical Thinking: Data Visualization in Popular British Magazines, 1830-1910